Increase corporate sustainability – go digital.

 - How much information has already been lost with the recent turmoil and churn in the market?
 How much has been systematized and captured for the future?

+Technology captures and standardizes process flows mitigating the risks associated with the loss of institutional memory.
 Sometimes maintaining the status quo with respect to communications and logistics systems is easier than adopting new technology and processes.
-But, as outlined above, there are also significant business risk and hidden costs, which, as time goes on, will be harder to hide.
+But, as outlined above, there are also significant business risks and hidden costs, which, as time goes on, will be harder to hide.

 There is also one final question to ask, why not reduce business risk by going digital?